Monday, 26 June 2023

 Back and forth he goes between

-The kitchen and the mad room.
+The kitchen and the main room.

 His gaze behind vertical blinds

-Is like the bars of a caged animal.
+It is like the bars of a caged animal.

-So, exhausted it doesn’t hold
+So, exhausted, it doesn't hold

-a thing no memory, behind
+a thing with no memory behind

 a thousand bars and behind